dustinpfister/blog_posts/_posts/lodash_size.md

 ### 3.1 - Using a Buffer in nodejs

 In [nodejs the Buffer Class](/2018/02/07/nodejs-buffer/) is there to work with when it comes to these kinds of situations.
+There are a number of was to create an instance of a buffer, for this example I went with the [from method of the buffer class](/2019/07/19/nodejs-buffer-from/).

 ```js
 let sizeDataStr = (str) => {